IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 What happens when a very relevant bit of information is located far away in the input sequence (let’s say at the very beginning of it)?
 The Encoder should generate a representation of the whole input in a single vector, making it very hard for that signal to traverse intact all Recurrent cells and reach the layer output.
 That’s why “vanilla” Seq2seq struggle in translating long pieces of text.
-(The introduction of bidirectional Recurrent layers improved significantly the performance of RNNs, but it alleviated the problem rather than solving it.)
+(The introduction of bidirectional Recurrent layers improved significantly their performance, but it alleviated the problem rather than solving it.)

 Moreover, it’s not how we translate things.
 Imagine someone told you to translate an article from Italian to English: you don’t read the whole text, memorize it, and then say: “Got it!
 Let me write it all down in English!”.